Eastern Christianity: Eastern Orthodox Church

-The Eastern Orthodox Church is a Christian body whose adherents are largely based in Western Asia (particularly Syria, Lebanon, Jordan, Israel, and Palestine) and Turkey, Eastern Europe, the Balkans and the Caucasus (Georgia), with a growing presence in the Western world.
+The Eastern Orthodox Church is an Eastern Christian communion whose adherents are largely based in Western Asia (particularly Syria, Lebanon, Jordan, Israel, and Palestine) and Turkey, Eastern Europe, the Balkans and the Caucasus (Georgia), with a growing presence in the Western world.
 Eastern Orthodox Christians accept the decisions of the first seven ecumenical councils.

 Eastern Orthodox Christianity identifies itself as the original Christian church (see early centers of Christianity) founded by Christ and the Apostles, and traces its lineage back to the early Church through the process of apostolic succession and unchanged theology and practice.
 Characteristics of the Eastern Orthodox Church include the Byzantine Rite (shared with some Eastern Catholic Churches) and an emphasis on the continuation of Holy Tradition, which it holds to be apostolic in nature.

 The Eastern Orthodox Church is organized into self-governing jurisdictions along geographical, national, ethnic or linguistic lines.
-Eastern Orthodoxy is thus made up of fourteen or sixteen autocephalous bodies.
-Smaller churches are autonomous and each have a mother church that is autocephalous.
+Eastern Orthodoxy is thus made up of fourteen or seventeen autocephalous bodies.
+Smaller churches are either autonomous or semi-autonomous, and each belonged to an autocephalous mother church.

-All Eastern Orthodox are united in doctrinal agreement with each other, though a few are not in communion at present, for non-doctrinal reasons.
+All Eastern Orthodox are united in dogmatic agreement and sacramental life with each other, though a few are not in communion at present, for non-doctrinal reasons.
 This is in contrast to the Catholic Church and its various churches.
 Members of the latter are all in communion with each other, parts of a top-down hierarchy (see primus inter pares).
 The Eastern Orthodox reject the Filioque clause as contrast to Catholics.
 The Catholic Church was once in communion with the Eastern Orthodox Church, but the two split after the East–West Schism and are no longer in communion.

 It is estimated that there are approximately 240 million Eastern Orthodox Christians in the world.
 (Note: See details about major religious groups.)
 Today, many adherents shun the term "Eastern" as denying the church's universal character.
 They refer to Eastern Orthodoxy simply as the Orthodox Church.

 Oriental Orthodoxy

 Oriental Orthodoxy refers to the churches of Eastern Christian tradition that keep the faith of the first three ecumenical councils of the undivided Christian Church: the First Council of Nicaea (AD 325), the First Council of Constantinople (381) and the Council of Ephesus (431), while rejecting the dogmatic definitions of the Council of Chalcedon (451).
 Hence, these churches are also called the Old Oriental churches.
-They comprise the Coptic Orthodox Church, the Malankara Orthodox Church (India), the Eritrean Orthodox Tewahedo Church, the Ethiopian Orthodox Tewahedo Church, the Syriac Orthodox Church and the Armenian Apostolic Church.
+They are the Coptic Orthodox Church, the Malankara Orthodox Church (India), the Eritrean Orthodox Tewahedo Church, the Ethiopian Orthodox Tewahedo Church, the Syriac Orthodox Church and the Armenian Apostolic Church.

 Oriental Orthodoxy developed in reaction to Chalcedon on the eastern limit of the Byzantine Empire and in Egypt, Syria and Mesopotamia.
 In those locations, there are also Eastern Orthodox patriarchs, but the rivalry between the two has largely vanished in the centuries since the schism.